 - Excel Button to Print Specific Sheets (With Easy Steps)

-Method 3: By Changing Page Orientation in Printer Setting
+3. Changing Page Orientation from Printer Setting to Print Horizontally

 There are a ton of options to customize the Print view under the Printer Settings.
 In this case, we just change the Page Orientation to Landscape using the Page Orientation drop-down options.